jsguru-io/eusi-sdk-php/README.md

     $rasmus = $response->data[0];
 ```

-All async methods return an object implementing `Eusi\Delivery\AysncInterface`.
+All async methods return an object implementing `Eusi\Delivery\AsyncInterface`.

 That is a thin wrapper around Guzzle PSR-7 compliant Promises which allow us to manipulate the response and maintain a consistent API for both synchronous and asynchronous requests.